 California sports fans may not have legalized sports betting yet.
 However, they can’t have missed the campaign ads for the dueling sports betting initiatives: Prop 26 and Prop 27.
-If California legalizes online or retail sports betting, the campaign ads will be replaced with sportsbook bonus advertisements on billboards or in major stadiums.
+If online or retail sports betting in California gets legalized, the campaign ads will be replaced with sportsbook bonus advertisements on billboards or in major stadiums.

 This transformation of sports betting going mainstream in the US has already affected national sports broadcasts.
 Sportscasters discuss sports betting picks before and during the game.
 Sportsbooks advertise in major stadiums around the country.
 Barron’s reports that the online gambling TV ad spend grew from $292 million in 2020 to $725 million in 2021.
 American sports betting, and online gambling in particular, has grown into a major advertising category.

 Sports betting’s legalization and the following advertising push has brought sports betting into mainstream sports.
 As sports betting has become more available and visible, many fans have also found sports betting a natural extension of fantasy sports.
 A 2018 survey by the Fantasy Sports and Gaming Association found that “79% of fantasy players said there’s at least a good possibility they’d bet on sports if and when a bill is passed to legalize it in their state.”